ghowland/sireus/documentation/godoc.md

 ## type [BotVariable](<https://github.com/ghowland/sireus/blob/main/code/data/bot_group_data.go#L191-L204>)

-BotVariable is what is used for the ActionConsideration scoring process.
+BotVariable is what is used for the ConditionConsideration scoring process.

 BotVariable is assigned in the BotGroup, which is the definition of what will be queried or synthesized into each Bot.